cmdshiftd/AudiobookConstructor/README.md

 # AudiobookConstructor
-Make audiobooks from existing individual audio files, as easy as Ab-C!
+Make audiobooks from a single MP3, as easy as Ab-C!

 ## Installation